mjkwon2021/SAFIRE/README.md

 SAFIRE specializes in image forgery localization through two methods: **binary localization** and **multi-source partitioning**.
 - **Binary localization** identifies the forged regions in an image  by generating a heatmap that visualizes the probability of each pixel being manipulated.
 - **Multi-source partitioning** divides the image into segments based on their originating sources.
+This task is proposed for the first time in this paper.

 ---